-Trump assails Bill Clinton, vows to jail Hillary Clinton if he wins White House
+Trump vs Clinton: He calls her a devil, she says he abuses women

 A nearly year-long FBI investigation into the emails concluded earlier this year without charges being filed, although FBI Director James Comey said Clinton had been careless in her handling of sensitive material.

-A flood of Republicans have withdrawn their support for Trump over the video.
-The controversy has pitched Trump into the biggest crisis of his 16-month-old campaign and deepened fissures between him and establishment Republicans.

-The debate's town hall-style format, with undecided voters posing about half the questions and the debate's two moderators posing the others, allowed the candidates to move freely around the stage and address the questioners directly.
+The debate's town hall-style format, with undecided voters posing about half the questions and the debate's moderators posing the others, allowed the candidates to move freely around the stage and address the questioners directly.

-Clinton, 68, and Trump, 70, both stood up to answer questions, and Clinton frequently stood directly in front of the questioners to try to make a connection with voters.
+Clinton and Trump both stood up to answer questions, and Clinton frequently stood directly in front of the questioners to try to connect with voters.
 At times Trump stood almost over her shoulder, or wandered the stage, while she spoke.

-Trump complained about moderators Anderson Cooper of CNN and Martha Raddatz of ABC News, saying the debate was "three on one."

-Trump and Clinton clashed on a series of topics throughout the debate, battling over taxes, healthcare, U.S. policy in the Syria civil war and Clinton's comments that half of Trump's supporters belonged in a "basket of deplorables."
+Clinton defended her statement in which she said half of Trump's supporters were part of a "basket of deplorables."

 "Within hours I said I was sorry about the way I talked about that, because my problem is not with his supporters, it's with him," Clinton said.